DanBoyB/cba/README.md

     ## 10  2025 3143750 180263.2 3324014
     ## # ... with 66 more rows

-Next, we calculate outline time savings using the `time_savings` function.
+Next, calculate outline time savings using the `time_savings` function.

 ``` r
 savings <- time_saving(ex_length = 8,